Murder of Carolyn Eaton: Sketch and description of truck driver

 Patty Wilkins estimated the age of the truck driver seen with Valentine Sally to be somewhere in his 50's.
 The man was of medium build and was approximately five feet eight to five feet ten inches in height.
 He wore a two-toned checker patterned leather vest and a black felt cowboy hat with a peacock feather attached.
 A sketch of him was later created using Wilkins' eyewitness account.
-Some believe that the sketch and description match serial killer Royal Russell Long, but investigators haven't established a connection yet.
+It has been speculated by online sleuths that the sketch and description could match serial killer Royal Russell Long, but a connection has not been established by investigators.
 Long is believed to have traveled through the Interstate 40 after he murdered Cinda Pallet and Charlotte Kinsey in September 1981.
 Long was sentenced for their murders in August 1985.
 He died of a heart attack in prison in 1993 having never confessed to Valentine Sally's murder.